 Click on the Add button to add the security policy.

-Choose the source zone as outside.
+- Click on Destination tab – Choose the destination zone as outside.

-That’s it you just configured the policy to allow the end users to reach the outside.
+That’s it, you just configured the policy to allow the end users to reach the outside.

 2. Configure the NAT policy.

 We know that our outside interface can go out to the internet using LAN routers NAT function, however when the inside users 10.1.1.0/24 wanted to go off the internet the firewall will have to do the NAT for the inside address.

 In the same Policies tab, click on NAT on the left side.

 Click on the Add button.

 - On General tab, in Name field Provide a Name – NAT_Inside_to_out10